 The tornado crossed County Road 81 and entered an unincorporated area just east of Phil Campbell.
-A narrow streak of extreme damage was made visible by scoured grass and empty foundations.
+A narrow streak of extreme damage was made visible by wind damaged grass and empty foundations.

 One woman died as a large, well-built brick home was swept completely away on Cornelius Drive.
 Nearby, several small frame homes were obliterated, resulting in two more fatalities.
 Damaged grass marked the path of the highest winds.

 The tornado crossed Smith Road (not to be confused with the ‘Smith Lane’ mentioned in the NWS report) and left several bare foundations as it entered an unpopulated area to the east.
 Cars from homes on Cornelius Drive were hurled and rolled more than 150 yards (most of the cars visible at lower left are related to the damage clean-up).

 Closer view of the remains of several frame homes on Smith Road.
 A couple was killed in the home at far left, and a ten year old boy was killed in the adjacent home.
 The tornado’s forward speed slowed to 60mph in eastern Franklin County.